TRAIN JOURNIES REVISITED….

-The trains kept us glued to our resolve and guided by alphabets we selected our carriers.
+Plans finalized, bookings done and on designated day we were at Hung Hom station, (Kowloon) waiting for the train selected on basis of alphabets.
 T is special express with C and D the flying ones followed by Z the direct express trains.
-There is a choice of bunks linked to dollars and for us it was the 4 bunk soft sleeper, spacious and carpeted with personal TV, clean crisp sheets, comforters, pillows, hangers, luggage compartment (along top of bunk), hot water flask, step-on garbage-bin, mirrors, reading lights and new different colored bathroom slippers.
+For us it was T. The choice of bunks is linked to dollars and it was the 4 bunk soft sleeper, spacious and carpeted with personal television, clean crisp sheets, comforters, pillows, hangers, luggage compartment (along top of bunk), hot water flask, step-on garbage-bin, mirrors, reading lights and new different colored bathroom slippers.
 A luxury compared with train travel in my home country India.

 T 98 streamed out of Hung Hom at 15:15 p.m. sharp.
 The layers of my travel misgivings were slowly peeling off and I settled down waiting for others passengers of our coach.
 We were three and the fourth berth remained a silent witness to our sense of space.
-The train, meanwhile, continued on its journey passing Sha Tin (Hong Kong’s New Territories) on way to Lo Wu (HK/China border), the familiar Pearl River Delta green belt and continued across to Guangzhou ignoring Shenzhen, the shopping city of millions dreams.
+The train, meanwhile, continued on its journey passing Sha Tin, (New Territories) on way to Lo Wu on HK/China border, chugging across the familiar Pearl River Delta’s green belt and continued across to Guangzhou ignoring Shenzen, the shopping delight glittering million dreams.

 A continuous drizzle added a chimerical effect to the picturesque antiquated ‘shark’s teeth’ mountains of the Delta.
 The magic moment was short-lived with the pastoral-landscape metamorphosing into warehouses and buildings with trees planted along tracks, probably serving as cover-ups for the habitats, and with no English signage to figure out where we were heading to, left it to conjecture.

-I tried asking a fellow-traveler, the minute she got off her cell phone, but her expressionless stare put an end to any friendly overtures.
-Language was a major issue, even after four years in Hong Kong I still did not know Cantonese, and decided to buy English/Mandarin dictionary in Beijing.
-By now feeling hungry we walked to the restaurant car, a few carriages away and managed a table after a wait of few minutes.
-The menu offered limited choice and pictures were of no help either and ordered whatever appeared palatable and as would happen it always turned out to be egg-plant with boiled rice.
+I stepped into the passage, to view the other side, and tried asking a fellow-traveler the name of the town we crossed, the minute she got off her cell phone, but her expressionless stare put an end to any friendly overtures.
+Language was a major issue, and decided to buy English/Mandarin dictionary in Beijing.
+By now feeling hungry we walkedto the restaurant car, a few carriages away and managed a table after a wait of 30 minutes.
+The menu offered limited choice and pictures were of no help either and ordered whatever appeared palatable, egg-plant with boiled rice.
+The car was crowded and we also stayed put, drinking tepid black tea and listening to the chatter.
 By 9 p.m. the staff was giving us crabby looks willing us to leave, probably wanting the place for them selves as smoking was permitted in restaurant cars and not in corridors or compartments.
-A few stare backs later we obliged and dallied in the corridors as it was still to early to call it a day.
+A few stare backs later we obliged and dallied in the corridors as it was still too early to call it a day.

-By now it was a ‘silent’ train with no soul around and By now it was a ‘silent’ train with no soul around and nothing visible outside, it was still raining, there was no choice but to sleep it out.
-I did wake up once, probably when the train halted, but could make out only silhouettes and empty platform.
+By 10 pm it was a ‘silent’ train with no loiterers around and with nothing visible outside, it was still raining, there was no choice but to sleep it out.
+I did wake up once, probably when the train halted at a station, and could make out silhouettes and empty platform.
 T 98 stops at few stations including Guangzhou for passengers to disembark.

 Shanghai: Beijing Station (south) is a mammoth structure and pushing our way through a labyrinth of escalators, waiting rooms, passages and walkways, finally located D 301 Beijing/Shanghai express train, an immaculate all white, brand new 200 km sleeper train with staff in spiffy red uniforms and slightly intimidating.

 The other two passengers were already in the 4 bunk Soft sleeper, we had the lower bunks, so we quietly fixed our suitcases and had sandwiches and salads purchased from Seven Eleven store.
 The third friend had stayed back in Beijing so it was two of us now.
 D 301 was a 1,500 km luxury for 730 Yuan and 12 hours of travel time from Beijing to Shanghai.
-We slept our way through the entire stretch as did the two gentlemen in the upper berths till we reached Shanghai early morning.
-The journey was as bland as the grey skies accompanying us throughout the night.
+We slept our way through the entire stretch as did the two gentlemen in the upper berths, till we reached Shanghai early morning.
+The night travel was a mistake as we missed out the countryside that might have added some color to a journey that was turning out as bland as the grey skies accompanying us throughout the night.

 RETURN JOURNEY: 36 hours in this ‘Paris of the Orient’ and we were ready for return journey to Hong Kong via T 99.
 We reported an hour earlier for immigration clearance and patiently waded in slow motion to waiting train through teeming mass of luggage toting crowd.
 This time it was Hard Sleeper with 6 bunks, the upper, middle and lower.
 The berths were padded, with clean sheets, comforters and pillows and items missing were water thermos, TV, sliding door and slippers.
 But still way ahead of third sleeper of Indian trains.
 Our companions, girl studying in Switzerland and her friend probably working in Hong Kong, were too engrossed in each other.
 The first thing she did, next morning, was to diligently retouch her face, oblivious of our enthralled attention.
 The 5th and 6th passengers had not checked in ( top berths) so we did not feel squashed in our middle berths….small mercies.